A “Still Life” Debate between a Botanist and an Astronomer

 Astronomer: Most definitely.
 Perhaps a nice Añejo?

-If you face the general direction of where the Sun sets and then stick your right arm out to the right, you are pointing in the general direction of North.
+Go outside at night, face the general direction of where the Sun has set and then stick your right arm out to the right, your hand is now pointing in the general direction of North.

-Next look for the Big Dipper, it is the big pot with a handle in the sky, note it could be sideways or upside down depending on the time of night and time of year.
+Next look for the Big Dipper in the area that your right hand is pointing.
+It is the big pot with a handle in the sky, note it could be sideways or upside down depending on the time of night and time of year.